Equity & Judicial

 • Receive, investigate, and resolve complaints by informal resolution, mediation, or formal complaint.

-• Provide and promote programs that raise campus awareness of the nature of, and problems associated with, discrimination, sexual harassment, and personal harassment and educate those in positions of responsibility in the objectives and implementation of the policy.
+• Provide and promote programs that raise campus awareness of the nature of, and problems associated with discrimination, and harassment, and to educate those in positions of responsibility in the objectives and implementation of the policy.

 Acadia University's Policy Against Harassment & Discrimination

-• The purpose of the policy is to provide and maintain a learning and work environment free from discrimination, sexual harassment, and personal harassment.
-These behaviours are demeaning and degrading.
+• The purpose of the policy is to provide and maintain a learning and work environment free from discrimination and harassment, fostering an affirming, anti-oppressive, and safer campus community for all individuals.

 • All members of the University community have the right to learn and work in an environment free from discrimination, sexual harassment, and personal harassment.